meditationstuff/protocol_1/auxiliary.md

 see also:

+* <a href="#surely-something-bad">surely "something bad\[-feeling\]"</a>
+* <a href="#neutral-postures-somatization-desomatization">neutral, elongated, light-but-almost-hanging postures, somatization, desomatization, muscle tension, etc.</a>
-At the not-even-that-extreme, "conversion disorder" or "functional neurological [symptom] disorder," are things.
+* At the not-even-that-extreme, "conversion disorder" or "functional neurological [symptom] disorder," are things.
 See maybe: https://en.wikipedia.org/wiki/Conversion_disorder [last accessed: 2023-03-08] Also: https://en.wikipedia.org/wiki/Somatization [last accessed: 2023-03-17]

 other examples: